JoseFilipeFerreira/KitchenApp/KitchenApp/AuthServer/README.md

 (Unauthorized) status code, and remove the cookie if it exists.
 If a valid token is provided, the server will reply with a **202** (Accepted) status code, and the token will be valid for another hour.

+## /creds endpoint

+A user can edit it's login credentials through a ***POST*** type request, with a HTML form, at least one of the fields listed below:

+- username - New user email
+- passwd - New user password

+The server will reply with a ***200*** (OK) status code, and the JWT cookie will be updated, and will be valid for another hour.
+If the provided email is already in use, the server will reply with a
+***409*** (Conflict) and nothing will be updated.
+If the JWT is invalid, the server will reply with a ***401*** (Unauthorized) and the token will be destroyed.